OHI-Northeast/ne-scores/metadata_documentation/ohi_model/goal_descriptions/hs_description.md

 ## Coastal Protection

-The presence of salt marsh has a near 4-times higher level of coastal protection against storm surge compared to eelgrass.
+The presence of salt marsh has a near 4-times higher level of coastal protection against storm surge compared to eelgrass (Sharp et al. 2018).
 To calculate the Coastal Protection sub-goal score, salt marsh scores are multiplied by 0.8, eelgrass scores multiplied by 0.2 and then summed for each region and year.

 The **Habitat Services** goal score is the average of Carbon Storage and Coastal Protection.